Top Mindful Garden Apps

 - Apps for Facts.
 You can test your gardening knowledge with an app called Master Gardener Pocket Guide.
 This app includes quizzes and flashcards on flowers, trees, and shrubs you’d typically find in a garden.
 It’s a great way to pass the time while you’re standing in line at your local plant nursery.

 - Apps for Fun.
 Looking for a way to relax when you’re not around your garden?
 Try the iPhone app called iZen Garden where you can listen to relaxing music while you can tend to a virtual garden with stones, shells, and plants.

 Bonus: Need more tips for starting your spring garden?
-Here are some helpful suggestions that will help you connect with your garden on a spiritual level.Tags: garden guide, gardening apps, gardening tips, mindful living, zen gardens
+Here are some helpful suggestions that will help you connect with your garden on a spiritual level.Tags: garden guide, gardening apps, gardening tips, mindfulness, zen gardens